Eyes/Eyelids

 The light blue ctrls are manipulating the spline directly:

-If you don't like the influence, you can play around with
+If you don't like their influences, you can play around with

 iCtrlSmoothIterations.
 Whenever you modify this value, you'll need to rebuild to see the results.